murchandamus/bips/bip-update-process.md

 #### Preliminary

-After fleshing out the draft further and ensuring that it is of high quality and properly formatted, the author should open a pull request to the [BIPs repository](https://github.com/bitcoin/bips).
-The draft BIP must adhere to the formatting requirements specified below and be named with a working title of the form "bip-title".
-The author must not self-assign a number to the BIP draft.
+After fleshing out the proposal further and ensuring that it is of high quality and properly formatted, the author should open a pull request to the [BIPs repository](https://github.com/bitcoin/bips).
+The document must adhere to the formatting requirements specified below and be named with a working title of the form "bip-title".
+The author must not self-assign a number to their proposal.

 BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent Bitcoin projects working on adopting the proposal, or by the author working for an extended period of time toward improving the proposal based on community feedback, will be assigned a number by a BIP editor.
-The BIP editors should delay number assignment when they perceive a BIP draft being met with lack of interest: number assignment facilitates the distributed discussion of ideas, but before a BIP garners some interest in the Bitcoin community, there is no need to refer to it by a number.
+The BIP editors should delay number assignment when they perceive a proposal being met with lack of interest: number assignment facilitates the distributed discussion of ideas, but before a proposal garners some interest in the Bitcoin community, there is no need to refer to it by a number.

-BIP drafts are also not eligible for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or fail to specify the feature clearly and completely.
-Reviewers and BIP editors should provide guidance on how the draft may be improved to progress toward readiness.
+Proposals are also not eligible for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or fail to specify the feature clearly and completely.
+Reviewers and BIP editors should provide guidance on how the proposal may be improved to progress toward readiness.
 Pull requests that are proposing off-topic or unserious ideas or have stopped to make progress may be closed.

-When the BIP draft has been assigned a number and is complete, a BIP editor will merge it to the BIPs repository.
+When the proposal has been assigned a number and is complete, a BIP editor will merge it to the BIPs repository.
-After the BIP is merged to the repository, its main focus should no longer shift significantly, even while the author may continue to update the draft as necessary in the git repository.
-Updates to drafts by the author should also be submitted as pull requests.
+After the BIP is merged to the repository, its main focus should no longer shift significantly, even while the author may continue to update the proposal as necessary in the git repository.
+Updates to merged documents by the author should also be submitted as pull requests.

 #### Ready[^ready]